JiriNenahlo/UnityBits/README.md

 C# version by O. Glorieux
 Static class rework & code cleanup by Jiří Nenáhlo

+# ToStringBuilder
+Outputs more user-friendly indented ToString output for complicated objects.
+Supports nesting custom objects thanks to the provided interface.

 Common TODOs:
 - .unitypackage with all scripts